Rennylex/adaptive_active_exposure_control/readme.md

 ## 2. Tutorial
   ### aaec_exposure_control node:
+  The aaec_exposure_control_standalone.launch file, along with the aaec_exposure_control.cpp source code, is designed to automatically adjust the exposure time of a camera based on the image's brightness and contrast.
+This system is especially useful in robotics applications where lighting conditions can vary significantly.
+The code uses ROS (Robot Operating System) for communication and OpenCV for image processing.

   ### ChangeParams node:
   This package provides 3 exposure control methods: Active Exposure Control(AEC), Gamma-based Exposure Control(GEC), and default.
 To use the one you want, simpy set the corresponding bool value to true, and the rest to false in the  "changeParam.launch" under launch folder.